 How to Make Smaller Spaces Work for You

 Small studio apartments are notoriously difficult to decorate because of their restricted layout.
 Interior designing for a studio should, therefore, revolve around creating distinct areas separated by space-saving furnitures such as Murphy beds and drop-leaf tables.
 Some of these easy additions can make your studio look larger and transform the way you use space.

 Section off different areas

 The one thing that you don’t want in your studio is having your bed out in the middle of the room for all to see.
 But how do you avoid that?
 Try sectioning off your sleeping area using room dividers such as a chic bookshelf or a folding glass wall.

 When it comes to interior designing for a studio, there’s another ingenious way in which you can use limited space.
 Build an elevated sleeping unit that not only separates the bed from the rest of the room but also frees-up a good amount of space beneath it for more storage.
 Elevated bed platforms are very cozy and comfortable, and the space underneath them can be used as a working/study area with a nice desk.
 Likewise, suspended bedrooms are becoming increasingly popular for their innovative charm.

 Build movable units

 Living in smaller spaces does not mean compromising on comfort.
-It only means that you need to plan interiors carefully, so that your home does not look or feel overstuffed.
+It only means that you need to plan interiors carefully so that your home does not look or feel overstuffed.
 Interior designing for a studio apartment is certainly not easy.
-But despite limited proportions, it is possible to create a cleverly comfortable home that transcends the idea of spatial limitation.
+But despite limited proportions, it is possible to create a cleverly comfortable home that transcends the idea of spatial limitations.